jpbruyere/vke.net/samples/Triangle/README.md

 cfg.AddShader (dev, VkShaderStageFlags.Vertex, "#shaders.main.vert.spv");
 cfg.AddShader (dev, VkShaderStageFlags.Fragment, "#shaders.main.frag.spv");
 ```
+Because native ShaderModule used during pipeline creation may be disposed once the pipeline is created, The PipelineConfig class implement the
+'IDisposable' interface to release those pointers automaticaly.

 Once the pipeline configuration is complete, we use it to effectively create and activate a graphic pipeline.
 Activables used by the pipeline (like the RenderPass, or the PipelineLayout) are referenced in the newly created managed pipeline.
 So the Configuration object doesn't need cleanup.
 ```csharp
 	pipeline = new GraphicPipeline (cfg);